-1. Southwest Gas Corporation (Southwest) shall file, within 10 days of the effective date of this decision, revised tariff schedules for gas rates as set forth in Appendices D and E of this order.
-The revised tariff schedules shall reflect a four-year phase-in of the additional revenue requirement adopted in this order for Northern California.
+1. Southwest Gas Corporation (Southwest) shall file, within 10 days of the effective date of this decision, revised tariff schedules for gas rates as set forth in Appendices C and D of this order.
+The revised tariff schedules shall reflect a four-year phase-in of the additional revenue requirement adopted in this order.
 The phase-in of the additional revenue requirement shall be according to the following schedule: 80% in 2003; 10% in 2004; 5% in 2005, and 5% in 2006.
 In addition, Southwest is authorized to amortize the current balance in the Revenue Recovery Shortfall Memorandum Account (RRSMA) in rates for 2003 and 2004.